“Traction: How Any Startup Can Achieve Massive Growth”

 A common way to drive revenue through email marketing is sending a series of emails aimed at upselling customers.

 Email retargeting is another tool you can use for revenue.
-For example, sending emails with a special offer to a customer that have abandoned a shopping cart.
+For example, sending emails with a special offer to a customer that has abandoned a shopping cart.
 For freemium products, send an email explaining premium features.

 If a friend emails you to tell you about a new product, you are more likely to try it.